EffieKtenidis/stock-volatility-forecasting/README.md

 ---

 ## Running the Code
 - All `.ipynb` scripts can be run in Google Colab.
+- This repository is intended as a demonstration of the algorithmic logic and pipeline structure.
+Due to large file sizes, the necessary raw data files are not all committed.
+Therefore, the scripts may not run perfectly but clearly illustrate the intended methodology.